dmt-space/M7GPE_Kali/README.md

 # Compiling.

 This cannot be compiled on Windows.
 I recommend using either Ubuntu 15 64bit or Arch/Manjaro 64bit.
-The script will automatically download the required dependencies, assuming that you are using a Debian-Based or Arch-based Linux Disto (such as Ubuntu, Manjaro etc).
+The script will automatically download the required dependencies, assuming that you are using a Debian-based or Arch-based Linux Disto (such as Ubuntu, Manjaro etc).
 The script can be adapted to work with other devices.

     bash ./build.sh